Job Placement and Readiness

 Community employment is a key part of our work.
 By helping our members with their career and self-improvement goals, we can improve their social determinants of health — and by extension, their overall health and well-being.
 That's why we sponsor a variety of job training and workforce development programs across the country.

-We currently engage in several noteworthy workforce programs, many of which are a part of our wider diversity, equity, and inclusion (DEI) initiatives.
+We currently engage in several noteworthy workforce programs.
 Members can check with their specific health plan for information on programs in their area.

 Examples of programs for adults of college age and above include:

-- Pathways to Work, which provides a 12-week internship, along with mentoring, coaching, workshops, and training to increase members’ job readiness.
+• Pathways to Work, which provides a 12-week paid internship, along with mentoring, coaching, workshops, and training to increase members’ job readiness.

 Our Medicaid members’ GED journeys are important.